-Operating a Nest thermostat is one of the easiest ways to optimize the daily schedule of your heating and cooling.
-This smart thermostat can be taught your preferences and automatically make adjustments.
-But as you may expect, it won’t work correctly or at all if you see an error code show up.
-The specific error code provides useful information about the underlying problem, something a professional technician can use to offer solutions that much sooner.
+Operating a Nest thermostat is one of the most convenient ways to improve the everyday schedule of your HVAC system.
+This smart thermostat can be taught your preferences and automatically make changes.
+But as you can expect, it won’t work correctly or at all if you see an error code appear.
+The precise error code supplies useful information about the source of the problem, something a knowledgeable technician can use to offer solutions that much quicker.

-Let’s consider seven of the most frequent error codes you may encounter on your Nest thermostat.
-We’ll explain the basics of each error code on top of how you could solve it and the projected cost to do so.
-Don’t forget that while the investment will ultimately be dependent on the precise Nest model, you can expect to pay about $75-$200 for repairs.
-This should include things like travel and labor costs as well as any specific components required to wrap up repairs.
+Here are seven of the most likely error codes you could encounter on your Nest thermostat.
+We’ll review the basics of each error code as well as how you could solve it and the projected cost to do so.
+Keep in mind that while the investment will ultimately depend on the specific Nest model, you can expect to pay about $75-$200 for repairs.
+This should include things like travel and labor costs as well as any specific components necessary to complete repairs.

 e298 – Critical

-This critical error code is limited to new models of the Nest thermostat and shows up when the power is disconnected from the system.
-Because this is a critical power error, the thermostat will change to the backup battery system.
-The error message will remain on the screen until the problem is fixed.
+This critical error code is limited to new models of the Nest thermostat and appears when the power is shut off.
+As this is a critical power error, the thermostat will change to the backup battery system.
+The error message will remain on the screen until the issue is dealt with.

 Losing power to your Nest thermostat can be for numerous reasons.
-The wiring might have disconnected or become damaged, or a disconnection may have occurred further along in your electrical system.
-This could be the circuit breaker, fuse box or system switch.
-A certified technician will inspect electrical connections and wiring until they uncover the root of the problem.
+The wiring could have disconnected or become damaged, or a disconnection may have happened further along in your electrical system.
+This might be the circuit breaker, fuse box or system switch.
+A knowledgeable technician can inspect electrical connections and wiring until they locate the source of the problem.

 e294 – Critical

-Critical error code e294 shows up when your Nest thermostat’s wiring needs to be reconfigured.
+Critical error code e294 appears when your Nest thermostat’s wiring has to be reconfigured.
 More specifically, the technician should reconfigure the R wire.
-They’ll first perform a factory reset of your thermostat to ensure it’s not merely a software error.
-If that doesn’t work, they’ll check the wiring diagram of the thermostat and start inspecting connectors.
+They’ll first complete a factory reset of your thermostat to ensure it’s not just a software error.
+If that doesn’t work, they’ll check the wiring diagram of the thermostat and begin checking connectors.

-They’ll detach the power and gradually look at each wire, seeing to it that they are fully placed into the connector with the correct amount of uncovered copper.
-After they pinpoint the malfunctioning connector, it can be exchanged for a new one.
+They’ll detach the power and gradually inspect each wire, making sure they are fully inserted into the connector with the correct amount of exposed copper.
+When they locate the problem connector, it can be exchanged for a new one.

 e195 – Critical

-This critical error code can appear when the weather outside is particularly hot.
-The HVAC system can break down and stop delivering power to your Nest thermostat.
-When this problem persists, the backup battery in your thermostat depletes and the thermostat will finally power down.
-Presuming the breakers are on, you can search a few other places before consulting a professional technician.
+This critical error code can appear when the weather outside is especially hot.
+The HVAC system can shut down and stop delivering power to your Nest thermostat.
+When this problem lasts, the backup battery in your thermostat depletes and the thermostat will finally turn off.
+Presuming the breakers are on, you can search a handful of other places before contacting a professional technician.

-As this error can deplete your thermostat’s battery, the first step could be providing enough power to find out if this specific error code is what you’re dealing with.
-You can disconnect the thermostat from its base and provide power through a USB cable.
-In the event it reveals error code 195, you should continue to visually examine components including the wiring as well as your air conditioner’s air filter or drainage system.
-If you don’t detect anything wrong with these components, it will likely be best to call a pro.
+As this error can deplete your thermostat’s battery, the first step might be restoring enough power to determine if this specific error code is what you’re dealing with.
+You can detach the thermostat from its base and deliver power with a USB cable.
+Assuming it displays error code 195, you may continue to visually check components like the wiring as well as your air conditioner’s air filter or drainage system.
+If you struggle to uncover anything wrong with these components, it will probably be best to get in touch with a pro.

 e103 – Critical

-Another critical error code, e103 indicates an electrical problem with your Nest thermostat.
-More specifically, e103 will refer to an overcurrent problem, which means the wiring is experiencing more power than necessary.
-This may stem from the breaker box, an error from the control board or because of a bad connection in the thermostat.
-Your technician will carefully investigate and test the Nest’s electrical system to determine where the power is surging or why the thermostat is convinced there’s an overcurrent problem.
+Another critical error code, e103 suggests an electrical error with your Nest thermostat.
+More specifically, e103 can refer to an overcurrent problem, which means the wiring is experiencing more power than necessary.
+This can stem from the breaker box, an error from the control board or through a faulty connection in the thermostat.
+Your technician will meticulously inspect and test the Nest’s electrical system to determine where the power is surging or why the thermostat is convinced there’s an overcurrent problem.

 n260

-Even though this error code isn’t critical, it could still keep you from using the Nest thermostat how you want to.
-Error code n260 pertains to the lack of a C wire or Nest Power Connector, as the absence of one can block your Nest from receiving adequate power.
-You can inspect the Nest’s C connector for the presence of a C wire and modify the wiring itself if there is.
-If not, you’ll need a Nest Power Connector.
+Although this error code isn’t critical, it could still keep you from using the Nest thermostat how you prefer to.
+Error code n260 pertains to the lack of a C wire or Nest Power Connector, as not having one can block your Nest from obtaining enough power.
+You can check the Nest’s C connector for the presence of a C wire and adapt the wiring itself if there is.
+If not, you can get a Nest Power Connector.

-During installation of a Nest Power Connector, you will sometimes notice error code E297 show up.
-This can be remedied by updating your thermostat in Settings -> Software -> Update.
-If the Power Connector is already installed, you’ll instead have to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.
+With installation of a Nest Power Connector, you will sometimes notice error code E297 show up.
+This can be resolved by updating your thermostat in Settings -> Software -> Update.
+If the Power Connector was already installed, you’ll instead be required to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.

 e104 – Critical

-Like error code e103, e104 is a critical error originating from an overcurrent.
-If excess power is transported inside the Nest’s wiring, it may damage internal components and may even be a fire hazard.
-If you notice this error code pop up on your Nest thermostat and want to guard against electrical damage, it’s a good idea to shut the power off straightaway.
-You can then contact a professional technician with the appropriate experience diagnosing and resolving electrical issues.
+Similar to error code e103, e104 is a critical error originating from an overcurrent.
+If too much power is being delivered through the Nest’s wiring, it could damage internal components and may even be a fire hazard.
+If you see this error code appear on your Nest thermostat and want to protect from electrical damage, it’s suggested to shut the power off as soon as possible.
+You can then contact a professional technician with the appropriate experience detecting and fixing electrical issues.

 e73 – Critical

-This could be as straightforward as the breaker being turned off, but it may also be a problem with the wiring.
-After switching off the power to your HVAC system and thermostat, you can visually inspect the wires to make sure none of them are loose or damaged.
-If nothing looks to be out of place, it’s time to get in touch with a local professional.
+This will sometimes be as straightforward as the breaker being turned off, but it may also be a problem with the wiring.
+After shutting off the power to your HVAC system and thermostat, you can visually inspect the wires to make sure nothing is loose or damaged.
+If nothing seems to be out of place, it’s time to get in touch with a local professional.